-Releasing Cell Pressure

-After a PDSC run is complete, slowly release the pressure by opening the pressure-release valve.

-CAUTION:

-The exhaust gas from the pressure-release valve may be hot enough to cause burns, fires, or damage to materials.

-Rapid release of pressure can cause damage to the cell.
+Releasing Cell Pressure After a PDSC run is complete, slowly release the pressure by opening the pressure-release valve. !
+WARNING The exhaust gas from the pressure-release valve may be hot enough to cause burns, fires, or damage to materials. ◆ CAUTION: Rapid release of pressure can cause damage to the cell.
+WARNING When using hydrogen as the purge gas [which requires a special version of the pressure DSC cell (PN 900830.901)], the cell should be vented into an exhaust hood and repurged with helium prior to opening the pressure con- tainer.